 Midlands-based Insurance Broker, Cowens, is warning drivers of these small changes to motor insurance policies.
 Even when DOC (driving other cars) extensions are included, there could be restrictions.

-Last year, official research revealed that over 3,000 vehicles were seized between 2016 and 2018 after police found that the driver was not properly covered – many of whom thought they were automatically insured as they had their own policies in place.
+Official research revealed that over 3,000 vehicles were seized between 2016 and 2018 after police found that the driver was not properly covered – many of whom thought they were automatically insured as they had their own policies in place.

 Michelle Ramsey, Fleet Broker at Cowens, said: “It is certainly true that most insurers, particularly personal lines insurers, have deleted the benefit of driving other vehicles altogether over the past few years.

-“It was always the intention that DOC extensions were only included purely to cover emergency situations and not for day to day use by drivers.
+“It was always the intention that DOC extensions were only included purely to cover emergency situations and not for day-to-day use by drivers.

 “Even when readily available, DOC extensions generally come with restrictions that drivers may not be familiar with.
 One I recall was that it excluded driving other vehicles owned by family members residing at the same address!”